Articles in this section

 5. Input the ENTER key again

-We can create each of these five actions in sequential order.
-For the first action, we need to enter the command code for Take Parcelview.
-Using the cheat sheet, we know that this code is "sh0009".
-Begin by selecting the first tile at the top of the window, clicking outside the small blank rectangle.
-This will cause the tile to be highlighted in blue:
+Create each action in sequential order.
+For the first action, enter the command code for Take Parcelview.
+From the cheat sheet, this code is "sh0009".
+Select the first tile at the top of the window by clicking outside the small blank rectangle to highlight it in blue:

 adaptive13.png

-Use the central dropdown menu to select Text Entry, then input "sh0009" in the text field that appears below.
-Click the Insert button when you are finished.
+Use the central dropdown menu to select Text Entry, then input "sh0009" in the text field.
+Click Insert when finished.

 adaptive14.png